lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 #### Pool Bootstrap

-The pool launches with zero liquidity.
-Applying the divergence check before the pool has reached sufficient depth would block `addLiquidity()` at launch; the check is bypassed during bootstrap and engages once the pool crosses a defined depth threshold, set to $250,000 (`poolBootstrapMinTvlUsd`).
+The pool was deployed with zero liquidity and holds none while treasury-only mode is active.
+Applying the divergence check before the pool has reached sufficient depth would block `addLiquidity()` once LP mode is enabled; the check is bypassed during bootstrap and engages once the pool crosses a defined depth threshold, set to $250,000 (`poolBootstrapMinTvlUsd`).

 #### Pool Skew Protection